 - Jason Chan as Alvis Yung Chi Chung (翁子聰).
 I was a bit disappointed that his role didn’t get elaborated a little more.
 I guess it was just a little side show to introduce Roger’s character a little more.
 Not that I want every single character to be involved in the end, since characters indeed come and go, and some just plain died along the way.
 But it was a bit disappointing to see that he didn’t get taken care of by Matt too.
 I meant, come on, the guy was a jerk to Matt from the start, so it was strange he was let off so easily.

 - Vivien Yeo as Icy Yeung Man Bing (楊漫冰).
 OMG, I loved her entrance since the beginning, so cute and funny.
 I thought she was going to play an important role in here.
 Well, again, NOT like I want everyone to be up front and in our faces kind of thing.
 But I swear Vivien had been soooo robbed since whenever.
-Yet I guess I should be glad she isn’t playing some nonsense role like that one time I was watching.
+Yet I guess I should be glad she wasn’t playing some nonsense role like that one time I was watching.
 Too bad, but can’t do anything about it anyway.

 - Lisa Lau as Gillian To Cheuk Chi (杜綽姿).
 I don’t know what was going on here but I felt she was a really weak part of the cast.
-It’s not always so obvious and I didn’t look her or any other new people up before watching this.
+It wasn’t always so obvious and I didn’t look her or any other new people up before watching this.
 So I didn’t know how creepily she looked like Suet Nei until I saw her.
 Then when her character cut her hair in the show, Lisa was looking sooooo much like Suet Nei that it got creepier.
 The fact that they both lacked in acting made it funny too.
 But not too funny.
 It was so sad and hard to endure her parts.
 She was too trying in a lot of ways.
-Although there are some scenes that could be said to be better but she didn’t impress me at all throughout.
+Although there were some scenes that could be said to be better but she didn’t impress me at all throughout.
 Or show even a tiny bit of potential, unlike some newbies that the majority picked on and I was fine with (because they didn’t stick out like a sore thumb, lol).
 Her character didn’t help at all either.
-It’s not like I would expect her to be the perfect chick alongside the main leads.
+It wasn’t like I would expect her to be the perfect chick alongside the main leads.
 But she was like so self-destructive at times that made it disturbing, clinging onto Funny like that.
 I got the part about her being depressed over Sap Zai’s death since she really thought she was responsible because she had used reverse psychology on him not long before the fall.
 However, the other elements later on made it so bad that I didn’t want to bother with being patient anymore.
 Like how she went along with the others, trying to use death on Funny, etc. Suicidal episodes and thoughts are real psychological issues of this world, but people who used death on others so they could get what they want?
-Well, she felt bad for tricking Funny, but she went along with it anyway to get what she want.
+Well, she felt bad for tricking Funny, but she went along with it anyway to get what she wanted.
 So I didn’t empathize with her at all.
 Although I guess the most pitiful thing about her was not knowing what kind of monster her father really was.
 Or was that better to not know?
 Or would she eventually know if she were to wake up one day?

 - May Chan as Lau Miu (劉淼).
 Mixed feelings at times.
 Yet what I admired about her was her loyalty to May.
 What May really wanted, she didn’t mind.
 Even if May wanted to stay with Matt at one time, knowing or having suspicions that Matt killed her brother, etc. She was indeed annoying at times and was even overboard with her words, but she was also right in some of the things that she said about Matt.